 - All wireframes should be in grayscale, meaning only black, white, or gray.
+This helps you to focus on the usability of the design (without the distraction of colors and images).
+It also gives you the freedom to make changes easily and stops you getting too attached to your designs in the early stages.
 To indicate various colors or active buttons, you can play around with shading—like using lighter shades of gray to represent light colors, and darker shading to represent bolder colors.
 You can also use diagonal line strokes to represent a background or shaded block, and two lines crossed over to serve as a placeholder for a logo or image.

 - Remember that your users need to be able to tap on each element with ease.
 Each element (button, input bar, etc.) needs to be big enough to accommodate the average size of a fingertip, while also being surrounded by enough space to avoid the user accidentally tapping on something else.
 This is referred to as touch targets.
 We’ll talk more about touch targets tomorrow.

 Bear these two tips in mind as you’re going along, and you’ll be onto a winner!